razetime/ngn-k-tutorial/03-functions-and-variables.md

-# Part 2: Functions and Defining Variables
+# Functions and Defining Variables

 Now that you have an endless supply of array creation power, you now have to find a way to reuse those neat little arrays.